The MOST popular snowboarding destination in Switzerland.

 Therefore, here is the maximum vertical you can expect.
 The Matterhorn Glacier Paradise has a maximum vertical drop of 2,200m if the Trockener Tram AND Pistes #62/69 are open (but the last 200m vertical below Furi requires a lot of walking).
 However, if Piste #62 is closed, which usually occurs after snow, then the vertical drop is only 700m.
 In the Gornergrat/Riffelberg area, the maximum vertical is 1,200m.
 In the Rothorn Paradise area, the maximum vertical is about 1,100m.

 Matterhorn Ski Paradise is also interconnected with the Italian ski resorts of Cervinia and Valtournenche.
-If you feel like checking out the Italian slopes, just take the gondola to Furi and then take the tram to Trockener Steg and then the tram up to top of the Matterhorn Glacier Paradise (if its open) at 3,883m.
-From up there, it is possible with a little traversing down over Plateau Rosa to descend all the way down into Valtournenche (1,524m) or 11.5km down into Breuil-Cervinia (2,050m).
+If you feel like checking out the Italian slopes, just take the gondola to Furi and then take the cable car to Trockener Steg.
+From there, you used to take another cable car up to Klein Matterhorn (3,883m).
+Now, there is a 3S cableway with 25 gondolas from Trockener Steg station to Klein Matterhorn, which is much more reliable across a wider range of weather conditions.
+From up there at the Matterhorn Glacier Paradise, it is possible with a little traversing down over Plateau Rosa to descend all the way down into Valtournenche (1,524m) or 11.5km down into Breuil-Cervinia (2,050m).
 Getting back up is another matter, especially from Valtournenche, from here you will need to no less than six lifts to get back up to Plateau Rosa in order to get over to Zermatt.
 While up on Plateau Rosa near Theodul Pass, check out cafe Bontadini for an espresso.

 The Matterhorn Ski Paradise is also known for having the longest ski run in Switzerland at 20.4km.
 You will only want to attempt this if you are ready for a lot of flat traverses to walk.
 There is also the Matterhorn Ski Safari which is a designated route linking most of the lifts to provide 10,000m of vertical in a day if you want to make it all the way to Cervinia or 12,500m of vertical if you want to go to Valtournenche.
 There is a separate mountain map that shows the combination of runs and lifts to follow this safari.